 We're reader-supported and only partner with brands we trust.
 When you buy through links on our site we may receive a small commission at no extra cost to you.
 Learn More.
 Product prices and availability are accurate as of the date and time indicated and are subject to change.

 Listen, we love good Disney vacation hacks to save serious money or get freebies.
 It’s like buried gold.
-But sometimes, the tips you’ll find on blogs or Tiktok are fool’s gold; they straight-up don’t work.
+But sometimes, the tips you’ll find on blogs or TikTok are fool’s gold; they straight-up won’t work.

 1. You can’t really get free Disney tickets anymore when you do a timeshare tour.